awsdocs/aws-freertos-docs/doc_source/userguide/freertos-ble-library.md

 ### Middleware<a name="freertos-ble-middleware"></a>

-Amazon FreeRTOS Bluetooth Low Energy middleware is an abstraction from the lower\-level APIs\.
+FreeRTOS Bluetooth Low Energy middleware is an abstraction from the lower\-level APIs\.
 The middleware APIs make up a more user\-friendly interface to the Bluetooth Low Energy stack\.

 Using middleware APIs, you can register several callbacks, across multiple layers, to a single event\.
 Initializing the Bluetooth Low Energy middleware also initializes services and starts advertising\.